8+ years writing about insurance, taxes, and personal finance

 How drivers feel about Amica

-Drivers appreciate the excellent customer service and initial low prices but dislike the frequent rate increases and poor claims processing.
+Customers appreciate the excellent customer service and claims processing but are frustrated by the frequent and significant premium increases.

 AI-generated from the text of verified reviews collected by Insurify